Asthma - What Is It?

 Airway inflammation

 Muscles surrounding the airways tighten and contract as they try to keep the passageways open.
-Inhaled allergens or irritants like secondhand smoke and air pollution act like sandpaper on the raw surfaces.
+Inhaled allergens or irritants like secondhand smoke and pollution act like sandpaper on the raw surfaces.
 You begin to cough and wheeze as you struggle to breathe.
 This is called bronchospasm.

-Bronchospam is the noisy part of asthma.
+Bronchospasm is the noisy part of asthma.
 Noisy asthma occurs when your airways are so inflamed they’re very sensitive.
 Exposure to the slightest irritation or allergen triggers bronchospasm – the twitching and sudden constriction of your airways creating the coughing, wheezing and shortness of breath that you can hear.

 What is an asthma attack?